-37. Frustrations, disappointments are a temporary occurrence not a permanent condition.
+37. Frustrations and disappointments are only a temporary occurrence.

 38. The tides of life will pull you out to sea or wash you on shore at will if you are not emotionally anchored in the depths of your “inner ocean.”

 39. Victimism, cynicism, rage, and resentfulness are the antithesis of emotional development.